kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - disconnecting

-As a player in a multiplayer game, I should see some indication that a player is inactive (disconnected) so that I know how many active players are still in the game.
+As a player in a multiplayer game, I should see some indication that a player is inactive (disconnected) -- if present in the intermediate leaderboard their username becomes dimmed.
 ### Could:

+- personal position displayed in intermediate leaderboard even if not among the top

+As a player in a multiplayer game, I could see my name and position on the intermediate leaderboard, even if I am not among the best players, as I would like to know how I am doing in comparison to my opponents.

 - emoji

-As a player in a multiplayer game, during the phase when question is being answered, or after the correct answer is shown, I could be shown some reaction emoji, which I could click to be sent to other people in the game, as this would allow me to react to their answers and to the question, adding emotional enjoyment to the game.
+As a player in a multiplayer game, during the phase when the question is being answered, or after the correct answer is shown, I could be shown some reaction emoji, which I could click to react to the question, adding emotional enjoyment to the game.

 - see other people's emojis

-As a player in a multiplayer game, I could see how other people are reacting to the current questions, as that would make the game much more fun to play
+As a player in a multiplayer game, I could see how other people are reacting to the current questions, and they could see my reactions as well, as that would add some interactivity among the players.

 - using more than one joker per question